-John Borrows is a CIGI senior fellow.
-In this role, John will provide guidance and help shape the program’s international indigenous law research.
-He is also the Canada Research Chair in Indigenous Law at the University of Victoria Law School and the Nexen Chair in Indigenous Leadership at the Banff Centre.
+John Borrows is a former CIGI senior fellow.
+In this role, John provided guidance and helped shape the program’s international Indigenous law research.
+He is also the Canada Research Chair in Indigenous Law at the University of Victoria Law School.

-At CIGI, John will primarily be researching the implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) in Canada and internationally.
-His work will compare religious protection for indigenous peoples in UNDRIP with religious protection in Canada’s constitution, Australian law and American law; assess indigenous dispute settlement systems in the aforementioned countries; explore the protection of indigenous land rights within an UNDRIP context; and look at developments in international law for the protection of intangible cultural heritage of indigenous peoples.
+At CIGI, John primarily researched the implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) in Canada and internationally.
+His work compared religious protection for Indigenous peoples in UNDRIP with religious protection in Canada’s constitution, Australian law and American law; assessed Indigenous dispute settlement systems in the aforementioned countries; explored the protection of Indigenous land rights within an UNDRIP context; and looked at developments in international law for the protection of intangible cultural heritage of Indigenous peoples.

 John’s publications include Recovering Canada: The Resurgence of Indigenous Law; Canada’s Indigenous Constitution; Freedom and Indigenous Constitutionalism; and Drawing Out Law: A Spirit’s Guide, all from the University of Toronto Press.
 He holds a B.A. in political science and history, an M.A. in geography, and a J.D. and an LL.M. from the University of Toronto.
 He also has a Ph.D. from Osgoode Hall Law School and an LL.D. from Dalhousie University.